The Mahogany Ship - a great Australian mystery.

 The vegetation has changed, and

-it doesn’t look exactly the same now.
+it doesn’t look the same now.
 Also, the sea is encroaching inwards

 nearly a metre a year and the beach is much closer to the site.
 But the site